Racial Reconciliation— Creation Care— Feeding Hungry People

 Feed My Starving Children

 Feed My Starving Children recruits volunteers to pack nutritious meals that are delivered to malnourished children around the world.
-A team from Living Spirit meets downstairs at church on the third Thursday of every month at 11:25 a.m. and carpools to the FMSC facility in Eagan.
+A team from Living Spirit meets downstairs at church every month and carpools to the FMSC facility in Eagan.
+The opportunities alternate between morning sessions (meet at 11:25 a.m.) and evening sessions (meet at 7:25 p.m.).
 You are more than welcome to join in; if you get a chance, talk to Ann Jensen before-hand and let her know that you plan to attend.

 Loaves & Fishes

 Established in 1982, Loaves and Fishes has been working to end hunger in Minnesota by providing free meals at various sites for those facing hunger.

 Living Spirit is a member of TRUST, a local collective of like-minded churches working for good in south Minneapolis.
 TRUST churches have been serving at St. Stephen's Loaves and Fishes six time per year for the past 34 years.
 In 2016, Living Spirit joined the TRUST crew and now helps out on the last Monday of odd-numbered months.

 Living Spirit is a proud member of Beacon Interfaith Housing Collaborative, which works to make sure everyone can have a home.

 Members of Living Spirit are particularly passionate about engaging our lawmakers on issues of housing in Minnesota by writing letters, attending rallies and legislative action sessions, and more.